Frequently Asked Questions

 Why is my student record inactive?

 Were you registered last quarter?
 If not, your student record may be inactive due to discontinuous attendance.
-You must submit a Returning Student Application (RSA) to the Graduate School office.
+Submit a Returning Student Application (RSA) to the Graduate School to reactivate your student record.

 Is registration open?

 Check the Registration Schedule.
 You may be attempting to register too early (or too late!).

 Measles hold: If you were born after Jan.
 1, 1957, are you immunized?
 Does the Student Health Center have the documentation?